ddnexus/pagy/docs/how-to.md

 @pagy, @records = pagy(collection, params: ->(params) { params.except('not_useful').merge!('custom' => 'useful') })
 ```

-You can also use the `:fragment` variable to add a fragment the URLs of the pages:
+You can also use the `:fragment` variable to add a fragment to the URLs of the pages:

 ```ruby controller
 @pagy, @records = pagy(collection, fragment: '#your-fragment')